KIZI/InBeat/doc/tutorial-smarttv.md

 ```

-### Agregation Rules
+### Aggregation Rules

-The remotet control and Microsoft Kinect sensor can send various actions and each action can represent different level of user interest.
-We can set for each action rule which increases or decreases overall interest of the item.
+The remote control and Microsoft Kinect sensor can send various actions.
+Each action can represent a  different level of user interest.
+Let's setup for each action a  rule which increases or decreases overall interest of the item.

 action | interest change
 --- | ---